yoonlee201/tech-interview-workshop/README.md

 **Your grade will be determined by the completed repository and survey, _not_ the quality of your code/feedback.
 Each student should complete the post-survey and create an individual repository from their turn as the interviewee.**

+**Due:**

+* Wednesday (9/4)
+* Please submit whatever code you complete in class for your repository before the end of class, and complete the survey before midnight.

 ### 📝 TODO: Complete this section

 * **Your name and PID**: